vekoada/basic-calculator/README.md

-# Basic Calculator
+# Calculator

 ## Description

-This project is a basic calculator web application, created as a learning exercise to improve skills in JavaScript, HTML, and CSS.
-It's a work in progress, designed to provide a foundation for understanding front-end web development concepts.
+This is a basic calculator webapp.
+The goal was to get better at foundational vanilla JS, HTML, and CSS concepts while building something (moderately) useful.
+I wanted to build a calculator that both *worked* and *felt good* to use.

+Going forward, I'm thinking of ironing out some of the edge cases, adding more advanced calculator features and keyboard support, and allowing the user to drag/drop/resize and customize the calculator colors.

+This will strengthen my grasp of the features of vanilla JavaScript and serve as a gateway into more advanced applications.

 ## Features

-- Basic arithmetic operations (addition, subtraction, multiplication, division)
+- Basic math operations (addition, subtraction, multiplication, division)
 - Clear functionality
 - Responsive design